 (2004) "The Anxiety of Innovation: The Practice of Literary Science in the Hindi Riti Tradition."
 Comparative Studies of South Asia, Africa and the Middle East 24 (2), pp. 45-59.
 Read this article here.

-Allison Busch's translations of a selection of Urdu fiction and Hindi criticism are available in a new anthology edited by Shobna Nijhawan of York University, Canada.
-The volume, published in 2010 by Permanent Black, India, is entitled Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom, ed.
-Shobna Nijhawan.
+Allison Busch's translations of an early Urdu short story by Premchand and an excerpt from Miśrabandhuvinod, pioneering Hindi literary criticism by the Mishra brothers, are available in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom, edited by Shobna Nijhawan (Ranikhet: Permanent Black, 2010).
 Some details are available here.

 Professor Busch is currently working on two other translation projects: